sebanc/linuxloops/Readme/Live-image.md

 ## With Windows

-Install 7zip and extract the linuxloops_live_XXXXXXXX.7z file.
+Install 7zip and extract the linuxloops live 7z file.

 Write the resulting image file to your USB flashdrive using Rufus, Etcher or a similar tool.